Carolyn Creswell

 Carolyn Claire Creswell (née Tennent, born 30 December 1973) is an Australian businesswoman and television host.
 She is best known as the founder of Australian brand Carman's Fine Foods.

 Early life and education

-Creswell was born and raised in Melbourne, Australia; her parents are Marcia and David Tennent.
-Creswell graduated from St Catherine's School in Toorak, Victoria, before attending Monash University where she received her BA in Arts in 1994.
+Creswell was born and raised in Melbourne Australia; her parents are Marcia and David Tennent.
+Creswell graduated from St Catherine's School in Toorak, before attending Monash University where she received her BA in Arts in 1994.
 She completed a year of a law degree at the University of London in 1996.

 Career

 Carman's Fine Foods

 At the age of 18, Creswell purchased a small local hand-made muesli business for $1,000, whom she had worked and founded her own brand, Carman's Fine Foods.
 In 1993, Carman's Fine Foods obtained its first interstate distributor in New South Wales.
 The turning point for Creswell came when Coles Supermarkets agreed to trial her muesli in some of its Melbourne stores.
 By 1997, Coles stocked Carman's muesli nationally; Woolworths followed in 2001.In 2002 Carman's Fine Foods expanded into the muesli bar category.
 In 2003, an Austrade Export Development Grant aided Carman's introduction to international buyers.
 As of 2019, Carman's Fine Foods is an Australian brand distributed in more than 35 countries around the world including China, Hong Kong, Malaysia and Singapore.